walles/git-rebase/README.md

 # Git Rebase

-When doing an interactive `git rebase`rebasing, `git` tells you that you can `p`ick, `r`eword, `e`dit, `s`quash, `d`rop or `f`ixup changes.
+When doing an interactive `git rebase`, `git` tells you that you can `p`ick, `r`eword, `e`dit, `s`quash, `d`rop or `f`ixup changes.

 With this package installed, just pressing the initial letter will switch the